 1. Maintain a Healthy Diet and Drink Plenty of Water

 A nutritious diet and healthy eyes go hand in hand.
-Encourage your child to eat healthy foods like fresh fruits and vegetables, and prioritize foods rich in vitamin A found in green leafy and yellow vegetables.
+Encourage your child to eat healthy foods such as fresh fruits and vegetables, and prioritize foods rich in vitamin A found in green leafy and yellow vegetables.
 Eggs are also rich in important nutrients, containing vitamin A, lutein, zeaxanthin, and zinc, all vital for eye health.

-Another thing to look out for is hydration.
-Proper hydration plays a key role in maintaining healthy eyes and a healthy body, so make sure your child drinks plenty of water (the appropriate amount will vary according to your child’s age, level of physical activity and weather conditions).
+Another thing to look out for is proper hydration.
+Hydration plays a key role in maintaining healthy eyes and a healthy body, so make sure your child drinks plenty of water (the appropriate amount will vary according to your child’s age, level of physical activity and weather conditions).

 2. Wear Eye Protection